Business Dissolution (Closing a business)

 You will also have to submit a close request through our ReEmployCT website.
 If you don't have credentials you will have to create them.

-Notifying CT Paid Leave of Business Closing
+Notify CT Paid Leave of Business Closing

 Please note that if you had one or more employees in Connecticut, you will need to take the additional step of notifying the CT Paid Leave Authority that your business is closed.
 For details on how to complete this process, visit CT Paid Leave Frequently Asked Questions --> Compliance --> What are the procedures companies must follow to notify us that they are closed/permanently shut down?